pinkstack/oracle-peak/NOTES.md

 > This document contains random blubs and peaces,...

-### WiFi Config and troubleshooting
+### Wi-Fi Config and troubleshooting

-- How to get list of available WiFi Devices?
+- How to get list of available Wi-Fi Devices?
     ```bash
     sudo lshw -C network # => MAC (under serial)
     sudoo ifconfig # look for MAC